 THE UNIQUE NATURE OF INDIAN FOOD

 Indian food is one of the best cuisine available on the planet.
-The country’s diversity is more truly reflected in Indian food.
-Apart from language and dialects, travel 100 km in any direction and the food changes or is reimagined for a native palate.
+The country’s diversity is accurately reflected in Indian food.
+Apart from language and dialects, travel 100 km in any direction and the food changes, often reimagined for a native palate.

-Regional and cultural differences vanish when it comes to food.
-Many people in the north love the simplicity of south Indian food such as a masala dosa with chutney, while southerners genuinely admire a well-made butter chicken, chaat or pav bhaji from the country’s northern and western regions.
+Regional and cultural differences also vanish when it comes to food.
+Many people in the north love the simplicity of south Indian food such as a masala dosa with chutney, while southerners genuinely admire a well-made butter chicken, palak patta chaat or pav bhaji from the country’s northern and western regions.

 I grew up in Bangalore and had grandparents in Bombay, so IMHO our family has seen the best of south and north Indian food.
-When we stepped out to eat at restaurants, I still recall my father preferring a cosy bowl of fried rice with some fried chicken while my vegetarian mom always had a thing for chana masala and tandoori or rumali roti.
+When we ate out at restaurants, my father preferred a cosy bowl of fried rice with fried chicken for sides, while my vegetarian mom always had a thing for chana masala and tandoori or rumali roti.
 In the 90s, a small restaurant called Hotel Shakti in Bangalore’s Malleshwaram area was her favourite when it came to the best chana masala in town.
 Sadly, this hotel no longer exists.

-Every day, a vast range of vegetarian and meat-based food is cooked across various regions of India.
-It’s nothing less than magic to see how we have managed to collaborate and create a palette of flavours and textures using similar or same ingredients, spices and produce. 🤤Put simply, Indian food is a feast – both for your tastebuds and your soul.
+Every day, an immense range of vegetarian and meat-based food gets prepared across India.
+It’s nothing less than magic to see how we have managed to collaborate and create a palette of flavours and textures using the same ingredients, spices and produce. 🤤Put simply, Indian food is a feast – both for your tastebuds and your soul.

 CHALLENGES OF INDIAN FOOD PHOTOGRAPHY